ulixee/platform/databox/docs/Overview/Deployment.md

  ulixee databox upload [path to pre-packaged databox]
 ```

-You must provide a path to the pre-packaged databox directory.
+You must provide a path to either:
+1. The pre-packaged `.dbx` file (eg, `<pathToScript/scriptNameMinusExtension>.dbx`)
+2. The `.dbx.build` directory of your script.
 The directory must be a folder containing:

 - `databox.js` The single file containing all your javascript code and a default export contanining DataboxWrapper instance.
 - `databox.js.map` A source map for your javascript.